warner-benjamin/fastxtend/README.md

 **General Features**

+- [Fused optimizers](optimizer.fused.html) which are 21 to 293 percent
+  faster relative to fastai native optimizers.
-- Flexible metrics which can log on train, valid, or both.
+- Flexible [metrics](metrics.html) which can log on train, valid, or both.
 Backwards compatible with fastai metrics.
-- Easily use multiple losses and log each individual loss on train and valid.
+- Easily use [multiple losses](multiloss.html) and log each individual loss on train and valid.
-- A simple profiler for profiling fastai training.
+- A [simple profiler](callback.simpleprofiler.html) for profiling fastai training.

 **Vision**